d-vf/phd-website-content/en/degest/dissertacoes-en.md

 - keywords associated with the research topic

 ## Examples of Areas Represented in Previous Theses

-Previous theses of the program reflect the diversity of Engineering and Management, including topics such as:
+Previous theses of the programme reflect the diversity of Engineering and Management, including topics such as:

 - multicriteria decision-making
 - resource evaluation and allocation
 - strategic management and sustainability